itzzjb/kodekloud-terraform/README.md

     # this is very useful for prevent resources from getting accidently deleted.
     # for example a database resource may not be something we want to delete once it provisioned
     prevent_destroy = true
-    # note that the resouce will still be destroyed if we make use of the terrafrom destroy command
+    # note that the resouce will no be destroyed evrn if we make use of the terrafrom destroy command
   }
 }

 resource "local_file" "pet3" {
   filename = var.filename3